A fractional notion of length and an associated nonlocal curvature: Sets of discs

 \section{Sets of discs}

-Here the set of all $(n-1)$-dimensional discs, and various subsets of it, are studied in $\Real^n$, with $n>2$.
+In this section the set of all $(n-1)$-dimensional discs, and various subsets of it, are studied in $\Real^n$, with $n\geq 2$.
 The results established here make precise which discs are integrated over in the definition of the nonlocal length.
-Moreover, they will be crucial in computing the variation of the nonlocal length.
+Moreover, they will be crucial in computing the first variation of the fractional length.
 We use $\cU_n$ to denote the set of unit vectors in $\Real^n$, and set